za3k/qr-backup/docs/FAQ.md

 - Both support encryption.
 - qr-backup prints a bunch of human-readable info on the page explaining what it is and how to restore.
 Paperbak optionally prints a little of this (mostly the file name, size, and date)
 - Both are black-and-white only
+- qr-backup has both library and CLI dependencies (zbar, convert).
+Paperbak has only library dependencies.
 - qr-backup is designed to someday work as an easy app on phones.
 It wouldn't be possible or useful to do this with paperbak, because it requires a scanner.
 - qr-backup is maintained (well, as of writing this FAQ answer, at least!)